In this article

 Mystery posy, $35

 Don't forget your post-mani care.
 Essensorie's hand cream is richly nourishing but doesn't leave you feeling greasy.
 Its notes of lavender, cedarwood and zingy pink grapefruit will inspire sighs of delight every time you open the tube.
-While many commercial beauty products are full of chemical nasties, this hand cream is 100 per cent natural.
+While many commercial beauty products are full of chemical nasties, this hand cream is 100% natural.
 Good for your mitts, good for the planet.

 Japanese incense sticks, $29.99

 One sniff of this sweet-smelling incense will whisk you away on a holiday.
-Studio Milligram's incense sticks come in a cute little glass tube.
+Studio Milligram's incense sticks are designed and made in Melbourne.
 Light up your favourite scent stick and let the smoky aroma fill your home.
 While this incense is Japanese by name, the scents are all inspired by native Australian botanicals.
 Find them at Milligram and breathe in the smell of eucalyptus forests and salty coastal strolls.

 Iconic Marimekko poppy mug, $37.95